 Deaf History and Heritage

-Beginning in 1997 by the National Association of the Deaf (NAD), National Deaf History Month was recognized from March 13 through April 15 in recognition of local community members who were deaf, hard of hearing, or experiencing hearing loss, while also highlighting the importance of inclusivity and equitable accessibility.
-In 2006, the American Library Association partnered with the NAD to support and spread awareness of Deaf History Month.
-Recently, in response to marginalized community members within the Deaf Community, the NAD board members have chosen the month of April as the new National Deaf History Month (NDHM) to ensure that the historical lens of Deaf history includes the experiences of BIPOC Deaf folks. (source: National Association of the Deaf)
+National Deaf History Month was first recognized from March 13 - April 15, 1997 by the National Association of the Deaf (NAD), in order to honor local community members who were deaf, hard of hearing, or experiencing hearing loss, while also highlighting the importance of inclusivity and accessibility.
+In 2006, the American Library Association partnered with NAD to support and spread awareness of Deaf History Month.
+Recently, NAD board members have chosen the month of April as the new National Deaf History Month (NDHM) as part of efforts to combat racism and include the experiences of BIPOC Deaf folks. (source: National Association of the Deaf)

-Deaf History Month: Deaf Community and Culture and Best Practices
+Deaf Culture and History: Best Practices and Lessons Learned for

 In April 2022, the SJSU iSchool hosted a symposium for Deaf History Month titled, “Deaf Community and Culture and Best Practices for Libraries.”
 Following the keynote address by Dr. Joan Naturale, the symposium panelists shared presentations on how libraries in their own cities have served and continue to serve d/Deaf community members through library programs.